albill/albill.github.com/_posts/2004-09-03-the-definitions-of-hermes-trismegistus.markdown

 ---
+author: admin
+date: '2004-09-03 00:21:58'
 layout: post
+slug: the-definitions-of-hermes-trismegistus
+status: publish
 title: The Definitions of Hermes Trismegistus
-published: true
-meta: {}

-tags:
+wordpress_id: '225'
+categories:
 - Spirituality
-type: post
-status: publish
 ---
 <p>This is drawn from a late period document that survives, as I recall, only in
 Armenian translation via Christian monks.
 It is obviously drawn from the same